dimanikulin/dimanikulin/AIForSWArchitects_en.md

 - RFI (Request for Information)
 - Text of customer request

-Becacause I did not have any from those documents for my *Sample Case* I used *ChatGPT* (not Assistant meontioned previpsly) to help me to create business case(*Sample case anonymizated RFP.docx*) from anonymizated input doc (*Sample case anonymizated.docx*).
+Becacause I did not have any from those documents for my *Sample Case* I used *ChatGPT* (not Assistant meontioned previpsly) to help me to create business case(*Sample case anonymizated - Business case.docx*) from anonymizated input doc (*Sample case anonymizated.docx*).
-It kept such chapters as
+Business case description kept such chapters as

+- Company
+- Project
+- Decision Makers
+- Product History
+- Schedule
+- Features
+- Actors

 # Assitance